Shop With Confidence: FREE Growing & Glowing Promise

 newton pippin

-The heirloom Newtown Pippin Apple trees originated from New York way back from the late 17th century.
+The heirloom Newtown Pippin Apple trees originated from New York way back in the late 17th century.
 Known as a Winter Apple, this variety is harvested late in the season and stores well.
 Great for baking, juicing, and making hard cider.
 A smaller, greenish-yellow Apple that is very firm and holds up to cooking well.
-This is truly an all-American heirloom selection with an outstanding, aromatic sweet-tart flavor!
+This is truly an all-American heirloom selection with an outstanding, aromatic, sweet-tart flavor!

 • Greenish-Yellow Skin With Ruddy Blush